frolicorg/frolic/README.md

 # Build Your Customer Facing Dashboards 10x Faster

 Semantic Layer is an open source platform (written in Rust) to build customer facing dashboards 10x faster.
-You can directly connect your database to the platform and use ready made APIs to create customer facing dashboards.
+You can directly connect your database to the platform and use ready made APIs to query data and create customer facing dashboards.

+You no longer have to write custom APIs for different dashboard components and write/maintain SQL queries for every API.

 ## Running project locally